joaomj/health_insurance_cross_sell/README.md

 The “real” data (the test dataset) was hosted on **AWS S3**.

-Access to the model is through a **Streamlit** application hosted in a virtual machine on AWS EC2: [ACCESS URL](http://3.93.153.219:8501/).
+Access to the model is through a **Streamlit** application hosted in a virtual machine on AWS EC2.

 ![streamlit_app_screenshot](/health_insurance_cross-sell/reports/figures/streamlit_app_screenshot.png)